 You will be required to complete an online quiz and perform a minimum of 20 documented practice sessions on fellow friends, family members or colleagues.
 This process will ensure safety for both therapists and clients.
 In addition clients are asked to fill an evaluation form to provide constructive feedback which will help sharpen and fine tune your newly developed barefoot skills.

-Is there a weight restriction to take your course?
+Is there a weight limit to practice Ashiastu?

 Our beginning course Barefoot Basics was designed for all therapists in mind.
 While standing you will have one foot on the table while the other foot is applying pressure.
 Your pressure comes from using gravity and your bodyweight and can be adjusted for each client to suit their needs.
 However, we do ask that you are flexible and fit enough to stand up and down without assistance from a 24-inch stool or table.
 You should also be able to sit comfortably on a stool with your knees close together in a canon ball position and feel perfectly balanced.
 Having strength in your core along with balance and coordination skills are very helpful in learning this technique.

 What are the physical expectations to take an Ashiatsu course?

 We ask that you are healthy and free of any contraindications that would prevent you from receiving Ashiatsu in class.

 - Uncontrolled High blood pressure